sophiaventi/GotchaDetection/README.md

-This repository is for AESC 410 Team 25 to create an iOS app deliverable to MSUu
+This repository is for AESC 410 Team 25 to create an iOS app deliverable to MSU RCPD Office.
+Instructions for use are: